alexji/mikerun/README.md

 * Recommended to take at least one RV standard

 I usually take 20 quartz, 20 milkys the first afternoon, then 5-10 each afternoon after that.
+UPDATE: I now usually take 5 quartz each night, given some reduction problems when the temperature changed a lot over a multi-night run.
+Would be a good idea to take some milky's each night too.

 It is recommended in the manual to take milky flats with hot blue stars in twilight, but I do not do this.
 Instead I just take a ton of afternoon milky flats.